yssource/rhai/README.md

 Comparing most values of the same data type work out-of-the-box for standard types supported by the system.

-However, if the [`no_stdlib`] feature is turned on, comparisons can only be made between restricted system types - `INT` (`i64` or `i32` depending on [`only_i32`] and [`only_i64`]), `f64` (if not [`no_float`]), string, array, `bool`, `char`.
+However, if using a [raw `Engine`], comparisons can only be made between restricted system types - `INT` (`i64` or `i32` depending on [`only_i32`] and [`only_i64`]), `f64` (if not [`no_float`]), string, array, `bool`, `char`.

 ```rust